-The movements of the planet Venus appear to have played a particularly important role in Maya religion.
-Both the Dresden and Groliercodices contain detailed records of the movements of the planet.
-The ancient Maya "were probably doing large-scale ritual activity connected to the different phases of Venus," said Gerardo Aldana, a science historian in the department of Chicano studies at the University of California, Santa Barbara.
+The movements of the planet Venus appear to have played a particularly important role in ancient Maya religion.
+Two Maya books, called the Dresden and Grolier codices, contain detailed records of the movements of the planet.
+The ancient Maya "were probably doing large-scale ritual activity connected to the different phases of Venus," said Gerardo Aldana, a science historian in the Department of Chicana and Chicano Studies at the University of California, Santa Barbara.

-Recent research reveals that at least some of the writers of Maya codices were part of "a specific cohort of ritual specialists called taaj," wrote a team of researchers in a 2015 American Anthropologist article.
-The team studied a room containing murals with inscriptions on them at the site of Xultun, Guatemala, and found that the writing of codices took place in the room and that the "taaj" wrote them.
+Research reveals that at least some of the writers of Maya codices were part of "a specific cohort of ritual specialists called taaj," a team of researchers wrote in a 2015 article for the journal American Anthropologist.
+The team studied a room containing murals with inscriptions on them at the Maya site of Xultan, Guatemala, and found that the writing of codices took place in the room and that the "taaj" wrote them.

 Economy & power

-Sharer wrote that while agriculture and food gathering were a central part of daily life, the Maya had a sophisticated economy capable of supporting specialists and a system of merchants and trade routes.
-While the Maya did not develop minted currency, they used various objects, at different times, as "money."
+In terms of the economy, Sharer wrote that while agriculture and food-gathering were a central part of daily life, the Maya had a sophisticated economy capable of supporting specialists, and a system of merchants and trade routes.
+While the Maya did not develop minted currency, at different times they used various objects as a form of money.
 These included greenstone beads, cacao beans and copper bells.

-Sharer also notes that Maya laborers were subject to a labor tax to build palaces, temples and public works.
-A ruler successful in war could control more laborers and exact tribute on defeated enemies, further increasing their economic might.
+Sharer also notes that ancient Maya laborers were subject to a labor tax to build palaces, temples and public works.
+A ruler who was successful in war could control more laborers and exact tribute on defeated enemies, further increasing their economic might.